Lab route

 1. Fill your merge board with starter bombs.

-3. Spend cash on the current bottleneck.
+3. Spend cash on the current blocker.

 4. Lock the base before launching at players.